dojot/docker-compose/docs/source/envvars.rst

     # If not using an email, then the default password will be this one.
     export AUTH_USER_TMP_PWD="temppwd"
-    # Period of time which the password request is deeemed valid.
+    # Period of time which the password request is deeemed valid (minutes).
     export AUTH_PASSWD_REQUEST_EXP=30
     # Number of itens to keep in password history (to check whether the user
     # has already set that password before)